kris2026uk/LIS624/MySQL.md

 **select * from books;**

-You can practice making changes to your database by using the following commands:
+You can practice making changes to your database by using the following commands.
+These commands can add/remove data from your database:

 **select author from books;**